Photo by Natalie Rowe

 While many misconceptions exist about cats and food, a few common ones are listed below.
 You already know the truth about the most important one, that cats are not omnivores but in fact, are carnivores.

 One interesting misconception is about taste.
 Believe it or not, cats are not capable of tasting sweet flavors.
 That type of flavor is not part of the chemical receptors in their taste buds.
 This is likely associated with them being carnivorous as very few animal products or by-products are sweet, so they likely just don’t need the flavor profile.

 Another common misconception is about milk.
 Many adult cats are lactose intolerant.
 They usually develop this intolerance after maturity.
 Even small sips of any kind of milk or small bites of cheese can cause a tummy ache, loose stool, and excess gas.

 An additional common myth about cats is that they only eat what they need.
 While this may be true for some cats, others are just as likely to overindulge as people are.
 Some research indicates that certain cats will eat when they are stressed, similar to the way that certain people jokingly state that they “eat their feelings.”
 Pet owners need to understand this so that they can ensure their cat is fed the proper amount of food for their body’s metabolic and physiologic needs, rather than their emotional needs.

-Lastly, dry kibble does not significantly reduce the risk of dental tartar and dental disease.
-The only real way to prevent dental tartar is to brush your cat’s teeth every single day.
+Lastly, dry kibble does not significantly reduce the risk of dental tartar and dental disease, except for a few that have been proven to help (discuss with your veterinarian).
+The most effective way to prevent dental tartar is to brush your cat’s teeth every single day.
 Thus, if you are avoiding switching to wet food to help keep your cat’s teeth healthy, no worries!
 If you are still concerned, offer crunchy dental treats as an alternative.

 Bottom Line: Feed Canned High Protein, Low Carbohydrate Diets